Associate Professor (G)

 At Saskatoon [University of Saskatchewan] for my next PDF (Supervisor: Professor Jeremy Lee) research, I started working on establishing higher ordered DNA structure in vivo using c-myc and c-src oncogenes.
 While working on the project, we discovered a novel form of DNA that could conduct electricity when doped with certain transition metal ions.
 This form of DNA is termed as M-DNA [M-stands for 'metal'] and we patented it.
 We also tried to develop abzymes against M-DNA.
 A company named ADNAVANCE was founded.

-Following my PDF training, I joined a bio-pharmaceutical company in Canada as Group Leader [Bio-imaging] followed by a brief period of work in a position as in-charge, Biophysical section of Saskatchewan Structural Sciences Center, Saskatoon, SK, Canada before moving to VIDO as a scientist to work in the areas of Omics to understand effects of psychological stress on host-pathogen interactions for bovine enteric and respiratory diseases as well as enhancing efficacy of immune stimulators using nanotechnology in chicken.
+Following my PDF training, I joined a bio-pharmaceutical company in Canada as Group Leader [Bio-imaging] followed by a brief period of work in a position as in-charge, Biophysical section of Saskatchewan Structural Sciences Center, Saskatoon, SK, Canada before moving to VIDO as a scientist to work in the areas of Omics to understand effects of psychological stress on host-pathogen interactions for bovine enteric and respiratory diseases in cattle model as well as enhancing efficacy of immune stimulators using nanotechnology in chicken.

 In 2009, I joined NISER and started working on understanding effects of psychological stress on humans.